+14018319200

 Benefits of Non-reflective Finishes

-Non-reflective finishes are typically achieved through chemical processes, such as chemical etching or coating the surface with a non-reflective material.
+Chemical processes, such as chemical etching or applying a non-reflective material coating, typically create non-reflective finishes.
 Advantages of non-reflective finishes include:

 • Near-zero glare.
 Non-reflective greatly reduces the amount of light reflected off the surface of medical equipment, making it an excellent choice for surgical procedures.